-Some features and views require you to use the Polar Flow web service.
+Some features and views are available only on the Polar Flow web service.
 So, if you don’t see something in the app, have a look at the web service.

 Also, to track your stats and get insights into them with Polar Flow, you need something to track your activity and training with – something on your wrist or on your bike.
 Have a look at our products that work with Polar Flow, if you don’t have one already.

 One of the most powerful features Polar Flow has to offer to runners is the Polar Running Program.
 While running is easy to start, it’s also very easy to quit.
 Some might even say running sucks (but only if you’re doing it wrong).

 Enter Polar Running Program.
 With it, you can set up a distance and a date (5K, 10K, half-marathon or a full marathon) and the program makes you a personalized running plan.
 You can sync the training sessions to your Polar product, and follow the guided runs.

 It’s like a virtual running coach.
 Read more about our adaptive and personalized running plan.

 Furthermore, Polar Flow is designed to answer the questions that runners may have.
 Below is a table of some of what Polar Flow has to offer.